sahmed1o/Biometric-Registration-Database-System/README.md

  	<li> CMAKE (pip install cmake - this is required to install dlib) 	</li>
  	<li> DLIB (pip install dlib) 	</li>
  	<li> DateTime (pip install datetime) 	</li>
- <li> [X] SIFT (pip install opencv-contrib-python) - REMOVED, the library is patented so its no longer used for Iris Matching but opencv-contrib-python has other useful libraries so its worth installing
+ <li> X SIFT (pip install opencv-contrib-python) - REMOVED, the library is patented so its no longer used for Iris Matching but opencv-contrib-python has other useful libraries so its worth installing
 	</li>
 </ul>